4 Searching the Literature

 STEP 3: DEFINE INCLUSION AND EXCLUSION CRITERIA

 Write your criteria before searching, not after.
-Changing criteria after seeing results introduces bias—you might unconsciously exclude studies with inconvenient findings.
+Changing criteria after seeing results introduces bias.
+You might unconsciously exclude studies with inconvenient findings.

 Before searching, specify exactly which studies you’ll include and exclude.
 Clear criteria prevent bias—you decide what’s in and out BEFORE you see the results, not after.